bglindner/CEE6720_BIO6720/lab04.md

 1. This exercise is more open-ended than previous ones.
 Please summarize here what methods you used to accomplish each step.
 2. For each 16S sequence you classified in step 1, provide a summary of the ecological or biotechnological importance of that genus or species.
 3. Compare and contrast the 3 16S rRNA gene trees you constructed.
 Do their topologies differ?
 Did you note differences in computational time for their construct?
 Do you observe any patterns in bootstrap values?
 4. Summarize your annotation of the fosmid sequence.
 How many coding sequences do you predict?
 What are their functions?
 Did your annotation efforts uncover an pseudogenes on the fosmid sequence?
+Provide a screenshot of your gene annotations in Artemis.
 5. For the 10 whole genome representatives you selected as representatives for each of the 10 16S rRNA sequences, which encoded *mcr*?
 Report the amino acid identity of these *mcr* operons to the `mcr` operon encoded on the fosmid.
 6. Compare the tree you constructed in step 5 to the tree of your choice from step 1.
 How might these results inform researchers about the occurence of horizontal gene transfer of the *mcr* operon?